HildoBijl/stepwise/packages/cas/src/expressions/README.md

 ### Derivatives

-To get a derivative, we call `getDerivative` with the variable we want to take the derivative of.
+To get a derivative, we call `differentiate` with the variable we want to take the derivative of.
 (If there is only one variable, it may be ommitted.)

 ```
-asExpression('3x^2').getDerivative('x') // Gives 3*2x^(2-1)
+asExpression('3x^2').differentiate('x') // Gives 3*2x^(2-1)
 ```

-Note that `getDerivative` does not do any simplification, so it's wise to run a `combine` call after, or alternatively `exp.getDerivative('x').normalize().format()`.
+Note that `differentiate` does not do any simplification, so it's wise to run a `combine` call after, or alternatively `exp.differentiate('x').normalize().format()`.

 To get the derivative with respect to all variables, use `exp.getGradient()`.
 This gives an array of expressions.
-The order of the derivative entries will equal the order of the variables in `exp.getVariables()`.
+The order of the derivative entries will equal the order of the variables in `exp.collectVariables()`.